-- Every child has a sense of belonging when he or she is connected to others and contributes to their world. - Every child is developing a sense of self, health and well-being. - Every child explores the world with body, mind and senses and is an active and engaged learner. - Every child expresses themselves in many ways and are all capable communicators.
+- Every child has a sense of belonging when they are connected to others and contribute to their world. - Every child is developing a sense of self, health, and well-being. - Every child explores the world with body, mind and senses and is an active and engaged learner. - Every child expresses themselves in many ways and are all capable communicators.